NoakLiu/GraphSnapShot/cuda_kernels/README.md

 2. **OTF Integration**: Dynamic cache management for on-the-fly sampling
 3. **FCR Integration**: Full cache refresh with amplification
 4. **Memory Management**: GraphSnapShot memory optimization

-## License

-This code is part of the GraphSnapShot project and follows the same licensing terms.